AdaCore/Robotics_with_Ada/README.md

 effectors using Ada and low-cost ARM evaluation boards instead of the NXT Mindstorms Brick.

-Note: clone recursively, because a local copy of the Ada Driver Library is expected, located at the project root level (as referenced in the project gpr file).

 For the touch sensor interfacing demonstration:

    The program displays output to the LCD screen of an STM32F429I Discovery